 Nathanael graduated in International Marketing and Brand Management from the Lund School of Economics and Management in Sweden.
 His primary professional experience is in corporate communications and was involved in several national campaigns.

 Nathanael has an active background in civic engagement, particularly in the field of youth empowerment.
 Which explains his energy and contagious enthusiasm.
-At Corporate Identities, Nat handles the PR, creates content and carries the research.
+At CiConsulta, Nat handles the PR, creates content and carries the research for policy related to Public Policy and EU matters.

 James Vella Clark